 Here, we have secured a Hadoop cluster with more than 60+ servers/nodes which host sensitive financial data.
 This cluster was built using Hortonworks Distribution Hadoop (HDP version 126.96.36.199).
 The cluster runs a diverse range of services like HDFS, YARN, MR2, Tez, Zookeeper, Hive, Spark2, HBase, Phoenix, Kafka, Ambari Metrics, and Ranger.

-It was quite a challenging task to secure this Hadoop cluster, as it was important to secure it without altering much of the existing workflow.
-Based on the collective experience of Ellicians, we have come up with a series of steps that will make easy the task of securing your Hadoop cluster.
+Moreover, It was quite a challenging task to secure this Hadoop cluster, as it was important to secure it without altering much of the existing workflow.
+However, we have come up with a series of steps that will make the task of securing your Hadoop cluster based on the collective experience of Ellicians,

 Steps to secure Hadoop Cluster: